-Ski resorts now understand that not everyone wants to thrash up and down the slopes all day; some mountain lovers can’t do it anymore and some heretics never wanted to.
-Market studies are telling resort planners that the non-skiers are the ones with the money, and they’re the ones that decide where the family goes on holiday.
-So it is time to look after them.
+Ski resorts now understand that not everyone wants to thrash up and down the slopes all day.
+Some mountain lovers can’t do it anymore and some heretics never wanted to.
+Check out the best resorts for non-skiers and be sure to maximise time off and on the slopes.

 Here are five of the best resorts for non-skiers:

 Ski area: Avoriaz is part of the Portes du Soleil linking eight French resorts and four Swiss with 650km of pistes.
 There is a vast range of skiing is suitable for all levels, from the unnerving black Swiss Wall to the many long blue runs.